 A team of biologists from several major universities did a study showing that frogs are negatively affected by water pollution.

 These verbal citations are the spoken equivalents of attributions, which are phrases used in writing to signal that you are using a source.
-For more information, see the answer to this question under the Opposing Viewpoints assignment in the CORE 101 section of the Handbook: How does an author signal that she is using a source?
+For more information, see the answer to this question under the Approaches to Written Argument assignment in the CORE 101 section of the Handbook: How does an author signal that she is using a source?

 Being conscious of the verbal messages you are trying to communicate is only one part of being an effective speaker.
 You practice saying the words in your speech; you must likewise pay attention to the nonverbal cues you furnish an audience via your delivery.

 Aim for an appropriate rate or speed of delivery so that your audience can understand your message but you do not appear rushed or drawn out.
 Add pauses or breaks in your speech to provide emphasis or allow your audience to process a message.
 Be aware of your posture, hand gestures, and body movements.
 You want to appear energetic and engaged but not so much that you become a distraction.
 Maintain eye contact with your audience.
 Make it a point to scan each section of the room during your speech.
 Finally, match your facial expressions to your message.
 You don’t want to be smiling when you are talking about something tragic.
 Remember that these nonverbal cues are sending a message to the audience.